Irinej, Serbian Patriarch: European Union

-In 2018, Irinej claimed that the European Union is not actually "very eager" to accept Serbia as a new member State "because of our friendship with Russia, and [EU's] internal reasons of theirs; they keep making new preconditions all the time and demand from us to accept their solution over Kosovo and Metohija."
+In 2018, Irinej claimed that the European Union is not actually "very eager" to accept Serbia as a new member state "because of our friendship with Russia, and [the EU's] internal reasons of theirs; they keep making new preconditions all the time and demand from us to accept their solution over Kosovo and Metohija."

 Bosnia and Herzegovina

 On 10 November 2010, Irinej stated in an interview that "the Drina River [between Serbia and Bosnia and Herzegovina] is not a border but a bridge that connects us.
 Although, in a way, we are one even today, God willing, we will soon really be one."
 Irinej elaborated that for now "it is enough that we are one as a nation, as the Orthodox Church, and that we are on the same path of St. Sava and Christ."
 He praised the Serbs of Banja Luka stating that "[they fight] to preserve the Serb name.
 Although this is not at all an easy task, they are succeeding."

 In January 2012, Irinej referred to Republika Srpska, one of two entities comprising Bosnia and Herzegovina, as "the youngest Serbian state".
 The Office of the High Representative (OHR) responded and stated that the Republika Srpska is not a state but rather an entity within Bosnia and Herzegovina.
 The OHR noted that Bosnia and Herzegovina's Constitution "left no room for any kind of the entity’s sovereignty" and that "the entity’s jurisdiction was not an indication of any sort of statehood."

 In November 2017, he called the life sentence handed out by the Hague Tribunal to former VRS General Ratko Mladić for, inter alia, the Srebrenica genocide "a work of the devil".
 He deemed the sentence as part of a global conspiracy against the Serbs.
 "One more Serb has been convicted in The Hague.
 We knew Ratko Mladić would be convicted and that everything would play out this way.
 Unfortunately, we can't do anything about it," said the Patriarch.
 "This is all happening because the many global wielders of power are doing the devil's work and we are suffering the consequences."

 Irinej often attended Serbian Orthodox Church and public events of the Bosnian Serb leadership.
-On 9 January 2019, he attended the Republika Srpska's Statehood Day parade in Banja Luka, together with Serbian Prime Minister Ana Brnabić.
+On 9 January 2019, he attended the Republika Srpska's Statehood Day parade in Banja Luka, together with Serbian prime minister Ana Brnabić.
 The Statehod Day celebration had been found unconstitutional by the Constitutional Court of Bosnia and Herzegovina in 2015.

 Syria

-In June 2019, Irinej visited Syrian President Bashar al Assad in Syria.
+In June 2019, Irinej visited Syrian president Bashar al-Assad in Syria.
 In an official statement, Patriarch Irinej "highly praised the principled and firm support" of the Assad regime in backing Serbia with regard to Kosovo.